Rachael Ray’s Pal Anne Burrell Shares Her Relief The Food Network Star Is Safe After A Fire Destroyed Her Home

 Many of the popular television personality’s other friends shared their feelings of relief that she and her family, which included her mother Elsa Scuderi, appeared to be okay in the comments section of the share.

 “God bless to you and John!
-Glad you all are safe,” stated Jeff Mauro, a restauranteur, and star of The Kitchen.
+Glad you all are safe,” stated Jeff Mauro, a restaurateur and star of The Kitchen.

-“My prayers have been answered,” said Gretta Monohan, who is a style expert regularly featured on both The Rachael Ray Show and The View.
+“My prayers have been answered,” said Gretta Monahan, who is a style expert regularly featured on both The Rachael Ray Show and The View.

 A series of seven red emoji hearts was posted by television personality Tommy DiDario.

-Hours after her devastating loss, Rachael updated her followers with a Twitter post where she thanked her local first responders for being kind and gracious and saving what they could of her home.
+Hours after her devastating loss, Rachael updated her followers with a Twitter post thanking her local first responders for being kind and gracious and saving what they could of her home.
 She also said she was grateful that her mother Elsa, her husband, and dog were all okay.

 “These are the days we all have to be grateful for what we have, not what we’ve lost,” she explained in the share.